oasis-tcs/openc2-jadn/jadn-v2.0.md

 useful only in an `allOf` Choice where one or more fields restrict the set of instances, because a complement without a restriction matches instances of arbitrary size, type and complexity.

+#### 4.2.3.5 Union Type Conformance Requirements

+* The FieldIDs of a Choice(anyOf) type MUST be numbered sequentially starting at 1.
+* A value MUST be classified against the fields of a Choice(anyOf) type in field order and be an instance of the first matching field.

 <!--

 The Choice type selects one type or a logical combination of types from a set.
 By default Choice is